History of Cisco

 A few years later, another breakthrough occurred that would shape future technology development: while experimenting with polyphase currents he invented (or helped patent), Thomas Edison discovered the first commercial electric lighting system.
 This led to the widespread and popular use of electricity: with light bulbs, machines could be run 24/7 and homes no longer had to rely on gas-powered lamps.

 The newfound ubiquity of electricity helped advance another technology on the rise: the telephone.
 Alexander Graham Bell’s telephone company (which eventually became AT&T), now applied their monopoly on local phone service to provide long-distance calling.
-Seeing a way to make even more money, AT&T’s local business grew rapidly, going from 20,000 telco lines in 1881 to over 265,000 just 6 years later in 1887.
+Seeing a way to make even more money, AT&T’s local business grew rapidly, going from 20,000 telco lines in 1881 to over 265,0006 years later in 1887.

 But AT&T’s business was not all local.
 With the continued growth of long distance communication, there came the need for some way to make sure messages reached their intended destination.
 AT&T approached Alexander Graham Bell and his invention of the transoceanic cable (which would eventually be called the “Atlantic Cable”) asking if they could patent it.
-Bell agreed, but under numerous conditions: he did not want any part of AT&T’s after-tax profits, an. he did not want to ensure a monopoly on long distance communication as he felt that monopoly was against the public interest.
+Bell agreed, but under numerous conditions: he did not want any part of AT&T’s after-tax profits, an .
+He did not want to ensure a monopoly on long distance communication as he felt that monopoly was against the public interest.
 All he asked was that AT&T would pay him only a small royalty for the use of his invention.

-For AT&T, this was a sell-out, but they chose to stick by Bell’s terms for the sake of their future success. in 1874, Alexander Graham Bell and Thomas Edison worked together to launch the first transatlantic cable.
+For AT&T, this was a sell-out, but they chose to stick by Bell’s terms for the sake of their future success .
+In 1874, Alexander Graham Bell and Thomas Edison worked together to launch the first transatlantic cable.
 The resulting success of this project would lead to other business ventures between these two men – including an effort to create a nationwide electrical grid and an electric railroad system in the 1880s.

 Bell maintained his independence and in 1885 he decided to try out his own single-wire telephone across New York.
 He then offered to sell the rights to this technology to his former business partners at AT&T for $100,000, an offer which was quickly rejected.
 When Bell’s New York Telephone Company established the first commercial long-distance line in 1892, it seemed AT&T would be unable to compete.
 But through legal battles and regulatory changes, AT&T was able to maintain a firm grip on the local market (they eventually ended up buying out Bell’s company), and their monopoly in long-distance communication remained unchallenged for many decades.

-Though these events were not directly related to Cisco, they contributed to its development. we return to our story about Cisco.
+Though these events were not directly related to Cisco, they contributed to its development .
+We return to our story about Cisco.
 The seeds of Cisco were planted in the beginnings of the 20th century, when two young men enrolled in electrical engineering programs at Stanford University.
 One of them was Leonard Bosack, who later found great success with his startup company named after himself.

 “Leonard Bosack created an implementation of TCP/IP that ran on a DEC20.
 From this work, he went on to form a number of companies from which came products such as Cisco routers.” -Vint Cerf (co-inventor of the TCP/IP protocol and one of the “fathers” of the Internet)